 The newly elected Chairman of the Intergovernmental Coordination Group for the Indian Ocean Tsunami Warning and Mitigation System (ICG/CARIBE EWS), Mrs Lorna Iniss (Barbados), will introduce this item.
 The 3rd Session of the Intergovernmental Coordination Group for the Tsunami and Other Coastal Hazards Warning System for the Caribbean and Adjacent Regions (ICG/CARIBE EWS-III) was held in Panama City, Panama, 12–14 March 2008.
 DECISION 4.6.3: The Executive Council will be invited to: (i) consider the Recommendations of the ICG/CARIBE EWS-III; (ii) provide guidance and support to the ICG on further measures to ensure the timely implementation of the system; (iii) express its appreciation to the Government of Panama for hosting the Third Session of the ICG, and to the Government of France for its offer to host the Fifth Session of the ICG.

-ICG/CARIBE-EWS III/3s: Executive Summary of the Third Session of the Intergovernmental Coordination Group for the Tsunami and other Coastal Hazards Warning System for the Caribbean Sea and Adjacent Regions (ICG/CARIBE EWS-III), Panama City, Panama, 12–14 March 2008 Report on the Intergovernmental Coordination Process to establish a Tsunami and Coastal Hazards Warning System for the Caribbean and Adjacent Regions
+ICG/CARIBE-EWS-III/3s: Summary Report of the Third session of the Intergovernmental Coordination Group for Tsunami and Other Coastal Hazards Warning System for the Caribbean and Adjacent Regions; Panama City; 12-14 March 2008 Report on the Intergovernmental Coordination Process to establish a Tsunami and Coastal Hazards Warning System for the Caribbean and Adjacent Regions

 Follow-up of the Twenty-Second Session of the IOC Intergovernmental Coordination Group for the Tsunami Early Warning and Mitigation System in the Pacific (ICG/PTWS)